musictheory/NilScript/README.md

 ## <a name="runtime"></a>Runtime

 **nilscript.noConflict()**
-Restores the `oj` global variable to its previous value.
+Restores the `nilscript` global variable to its previous value.

 **nilscript.getClassList()**